Democratic Youth League of Japan

-The Democratic Youth League of Japan (日本民主青年同盟, Nihon Minshu Seinen Domei), abbreviated DYLJ or Minsei (民青, みんせい), is a political youth organization in Japan.
-It is the youth wing of the Japanese Communist Party, as well as an organizational body of Zengakuren.
+The Democratic Youth League of Japan (日本民主青年同盟, Nihon Minshu Seinen Domei), abbreviated DYLJ or Minsei, is a political youth organization in Japan.
+It consults with and receives assistance from the Japanese Communist Party.
 Minsei describes itself as a "voluntary youth organization in response to a keen demand of the youth, aiming towards a better life, peace, independence, democracy and social progress".
-Its main activities are the peace movement, opposition to tuition hikes, petitions, volunteer work and educational activities and the like.
+Its main activities are peace movement, opposition to tuition hikes, petitions, volunteer work and educational activities and the like.